 - Copyright II (Exploitation, Infringement, Exceptions and Remedies)

 - Copyright III (Digital Agenda, Moral and Related Rights) and Designs

-- Business Issues in Commercializing IP
+- Commercializing IP

 This subject provides an overview of copyright, design, patent and trademark legislation and an examination of how businesses can protect their intellectual property.
 It also introduces the common law torts of breach of confidence and passing off and some of the cultural implications associated with intellectual property rights.